UltraMessaging/mon_self/README.md

 application monitoring infrastructure, making it much easier to implement, deploy, and operate with existing systems and staff.

+The programs in this repository are not intended to be used as-is.
+They are intended as coding demonstrations;
+possibly a source of cut-and-paste code.

+## Quickstart

+You can build and run the enclosed programs using the "tst.sh" script.

+The "mon_self.c" program creates two contexts and a source in each one.
+It creates a receiver in the first context only.
+It runs two separate statistics threads, one for each context.

+Note that for the purposes of the demonstration, statistics are sampled and printed by each thread every 2 seconds (the stats interval).
+In a large production deployment, this would produce an unreasonable amount of statistical data.
+A stats interval of 10 minutes or more is much more common.

+## Size of Data Set

 One goal of this repository is to demonstrate a "minimal" set of statistics.
+I.e. only a subset of all statistics are printed.
+Informatica suggests that you not reduce the included set further.
+For example, some customers will determine that some of their subscribers are joined to many hundreds of transport sessions, resulting in many hundreds of statistics records printed with each sample.
+It may be tempting to aggregate the transport sessions and produce a single summary line.
+This would be useful for detecting a problem, but may not be sufficient to diagnose and treat the problem.
+If the volume of data generated per hour is too large, Informatica recommends decreasing the frequency of sampling rather than decreasing the amount of data per sample.

+## Architecture

 A separate thread is created to sample stats and print them to STDOUT.
+This is preferred over the method used by the UM example applications which frequently use a UM timer to trigger sampling and printing of statistics.
+The problem with using a UM timer is that it can interfere with the reception of time-critical messages, introducing undesired latency outliers and jitter.

 # Coding Notes